If you’re looking for photography for a wind farm or another development, I’d love to get involved in your project.

 Flexible and responsive approach

 I’m based on the Black Isle near Inverness; an excellent ‘launch pad’ for the Highlands, Islands and Moray.
-I’m happy to travel further afield, throughout Scotland.
+I’m happy to travel further afield, throughout Scotland, and have recently worked on projects in Stirling, Orkney and the Western Isles.
 Also, I’m comfortable with lone working in remote areas and appreciate the need to be flexible and responsive to suitable weather conditions.

 Please don’t hesitate to contact me to discuss a project or to request a quote.